-There are a number of different designs using the SSD1963 controller but fortunately most Chinese suppliers have standardised on a single connector as illustrated below.
+There are a number of different designs using the SSD1963 controller but fortunately most Chinese suppliers have standardised on a single connector as illustrated on the right.

 It is strongly recommended that any display purchased has a matching connector - this provides some confidence that the manufacturer has followed the standard that the PicoMite is designed to use.